chrisdwheatley/radiate/readme.md

 #### Server

-Because you'll be amending the example and creating your own instance of Radiate  you may want to fork this repository to be able to push updates.
+Because you'll be amending the example and creating your own instance of Radiate  you may want to fork this repository to be able to push updates to your own repository.

-Clone the repository.
+First clone the repository.

 ```
 git clone git@github.com:<your-github-username>/radiate.git